LemoFoundationLtd/lemochain-core/README.md

 }
 ```
 - `chainID` The ID of LemoChain
+- `deputyCount` The max consensus node count
-- `sleepTime` Wait seconds to generation block for fear that there is no transactins in block
+- `sleepTime` Wait seconds to generation block for fear that there is no transactions in block
 - `timeout` The maximum limit of block generation for every nodes
 - `dbUri` The connection string of database.
 It is like `[USER_NAME]:[PASSWORD]@tcp([IP]:[PORT])/[DB_NAME]?charset=utf8mb4`
 - `dbDriver` The type of database driver